uncenter/banben/README.md

 # banben

 A better `npm version`.
+This tool is exactly what I want in a version-bumping tool, nothing more and nothing less.
+You probably shouldn't use this!
+Check out https://github.com/fabiospampinato/bump for something more configurable.

+> [!TIP]
-The word "banben" comes from the Chinese word `版本` (bǎnběn), meaning "version".
+> The word "banben" comes from the Chinese word `版本` (bǎnběn), meaning "version".

 ## Installation